bsv-blockchain/go-sdk/docs/concepts/OVERLAY_TOOLS.md

 ## Core Concepts

 ### SHIP (Service Host Interconnect Protocol)
 SHIP enables broadcasting transactions to Overlay Service hosts, which can then process these transactions according to their topic managers' rules.
-Clients can tag BEEF (Binary Encoded Envelope Format) with topics and submit them to hosts.
+Clients can tag BEEF (Background Evaluation Extended Format) with topics and submit them to hosts.

 ### SLAP (Service Lookup Availability Protocol)
 SLAP allows discovering which hosts provide specific lookup services.
 SLAP servers maintain a registry of service advertisements, and clients can query these servers to find hosts that offer a particular service.